dtcenter/METbaseimage/README.md

 v3.3
 ----

-* Update METbaseimage to use newer versions of atlas and eckit (#27)
+* Update METbaseimage to use newer versions of ecKit and Atlas libraries (#27)

 v3.2
 ----